Shopon-Hossen/ecommerce-api-drf/README.md

 python manage.py createsuperuser
 ```

 Then do the following.
-(Email, password, again_password)
+(Email, password, reenter password)

 ### Start the Development Server